-Obligation Means of Compliance Primary obligations in respect of gas specification (and where the obligation arises from) An example of how the obligation is met cers/Treatment Station Owner/Operator (GP) fication obligations and actions Obligation Each GP must only inject gas that meets the gas specification into the transmission system.
-(ICA between injecting party and the TSO, as per GTAC Schedule 5 s6.1(a)) On becoming aware that it has injected or is injecting Non-Specification Gas, the GP will (unless otherwise agreed by First Gas) immediately halt injections until it has investigated the matter and determined that no more non-specification gas will be injected the matter matter is investigated and resolved.
-(ICA between injecting party and the TSO, as per GTAC Schedule 5 s 6.4 6.5(a)) Means of Compliance Each GP maintains one or more on-line chromatographs and/or other monitoring equipment to monitor gas quality.
+Obligation Means of Compliance Primary obligations in respect of gas specification (and where the obligation arises from) An example of how the obligation is met cers/Treatment Station Owner/Operator (GP) ication obligations and actions Obligation Each GP must only inject gas that meets the gas specification into the transmission system.
+(ICA between injecting party and the TSO, as per GTAC Schedule 5 s6.1(a)) On becoming aware that it has injected or is injecting Non-Specification Gas, the GP will (unless otherwise agreed by First Gas) immediately halt injections until it has investigated the matter and determined that no more non-specification gas will be injected (ICA between injecting party and the TSO, as per GTAC Schedule 5 s6.4) Means of Compliance Each GP maintains one or more on-line chromatographs and/or other monitoring equipment to monitor gas quality.
 Where it detects or suspects that non-specification gas is flowing, or is likely to flow, it notifies the TSO as soon as reasonably practical 31 .
 Notifications of excursions are made via phone, email or alternative immediate form of communication; and a written record of any communications is kept.
 NZS5442 provides guidance on quality assurance and auditing.
 Obligation Each GP must test gas injected into the transmission system at specified frequencies.
 (ICA between injecting party and TSO, as per GTAC Schedule 5 s6.10) On First Gas request the GP must promptly provide copies of monitoring, measuring or testing results for up to 5 years prior.
 (ICA between injecting party and TSO, as per GTAC Schedule 5 s6.16) Note that NZS5442 provides guidance on quality assurance and auditing.
+Means of Compliance Each GP tests at the frequencies specified (see Table 1) and keeps test results to provide to First Gas on request.